nutanix/Automation/save_blueprints/readme.rst

 Python 3.6 script to connect to Prism Central 5.9 or above and export all blueprints to JSON files.

+Note: Even though this script was written and tested against Prism Central 5.9, it should work without issue with 5.8.x, too.

 Disclaimer
 ----------